 2. Sell Them Before You Make an Offer

-You don’t want to hear the seller’s number until a little bit later in the call (as mentioned above) so that you have time to build trust before talking about price.
+You don’t want to hear the seller’s number until a little bit later in the call (as mentioned above) to build trust before discussing the price.

 The real lesson of these two tips is that you don’t want to talk about price until the seller trusts you — a discussion of price is virtually useless, and negotiations even more so if the seller doesn’t trust you.

-Additionally, holding back the discussion of the price will give you more time to gather valuable information on why the seller is selling, what motivates them, and why they’re selling to you.
+Additionally, holding back the price discussion will give you more time to gather valuable information on why the seller is selling, what motivates them, and why they’re selling to you.
 That information, in turn, will give you “ammunition” for the price discussion…

 “I know that price is lower than you were hoping for.
-But do you think it’s worth it to get out of your tough situation?”
+But do you think getting out of your tough situation is worth it?”

 3. Be Open & Honest

-The more honest you can make the discussion between yourself and the seller — the more open they are to sharing pertinent information with you — the easier it’ll be to negotiate.
+The more honest you can make the discussion between yourself and the seller — the more open they are to share pertinent information with you — the easier it’ll be to negotiate.

-Have you ever negotiated with someone, for example, where it felt like there was no way you were going to come to an agreement… but you didn’t know why?
+Have you ever negotiated with someone, for example, where it felt like there was no way you would agree… but you didn’t know why?